Maxence Bibié

 Maxence Bibié (11 January 1891 - 24 May 1950) was a French politician.

 Bibié was born in Allemans.
 He represented the Republican-Socialist Party (PRS) from 1924 to 1932, the French Socialist Party (PSF) from 1932 to 1936 and the Socialist Republican Union (USR) in the Chamber of Deputies.
+On 10 July 1940, he voted in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.